-HONOLULU, Hawaii (HawaiiNewsNow) - A judge ruled Tuesday that the state will have a second chance at prosecuting the man who fatally shot a neighbor trying to enter his West Oahu home by mistake.
+HONOLULU, Hawaii (HawaiiNewsNow) - Thursday a Grand Jury indicted a man who fatally shot a neighbor trying to enter his West Oahu home by mistake.

 John Hasselbrink, 41, was killed after a night out drinking in April 2018.

-The criminal charges, however, were dismissed earlier this month when the judge ruled that several delays violated Farr’s right to a speedy trial.
+He was initially charged last year, however that case was dismissed in May when a judge ruled that several delays violated Farr’s right to a speedy trial.

-The judge on Tuesday decided they would be dismissed without prejudice, which gives the state another opportunity.
+At that time the judge decided they would be dismissed without prejudice, which gave the state another opportunity.

-Kellermann said an Uber driver dropped her brother off in his Ewa Beach neighborhood, where the townhomes look the same.
+Hasselbrink’s sister, Pamela Kellermann, said an Uber driver dropped her brother off in his Ewa Beach neighborhood, where the townhouses look the same.

 According to her, he usually left his door unlocked for a friend who sometimes crashed on the couch.

-In court documents, Landsberg said the Farr family was in terror when a stranger tried to force open their door before 4 a.m.
+In court Farr’s family claimed they were in terror when a stranger tried to force open their door before 4 a.m.